 When are blueberries in season?

-They have a shorter season than other summer berries, starting around May and ending in August.
-On the west coast, you might be able to find berries in April that have been grown in covered areas that increase the heat.
+Blueberries have a shorter season than other summer berries, starting around May and ending in August.
+On the west coast, you might be able to find berries in April that have been grown in covered areas that increase heat.